ktabusa/workout_app_capstone/capstoneNotes.md

 created apis app and links with the DRF learndjango tutorial but swapped it to workouts https://learndjango.com/tutorials/django-rest-framework-tutorial-todo-api

-todo - will need to add workout class, and an exercise class,
+TODO - will need to add workout class, and an exercise class, workouts can have an 'owner' where they can use other (ie. admin's workouts) but not edit the times/exercises.

+Could have a copy feature to create a user version of an 'admin' workout to edit and save user can only edit their own workout instances so the base workout data isn't changed each time

+For creating viewsets: Need to have a serializer, then we update the api views.py with the viewset, and then we update the api urls with the urlpatters.